 Sound good?
 So let’s get started.

-The base for any good soup at my house is some fried onions, soup broth, and a bay leaf.
-I make my own bone broth the Nourishing Traditions, Cookbook way, frozen so it is always ready to go.
-But you can take short cuts with any broth.
+The base for a good soup at my house is homemade soup broth.
+I make my own broth based on the recipe in the How not to die cookbook and freeze it, it is always ready to go.
+But you can take shortcuts with any broth.
 Just make sure it is not loaded with artificial flavors and dangerous MSGs.